-Eventually, going to the principle and having our doctor become involved with this matter sparked an interest in the teachers and the school, an interest that I had been seeking for so long.
-When I went to the principle the next time, she knew that she couldn’t dismiss me as easily and could no longer ignore the problem.
+Eventually, going to the principal and having our doctor become involved with this matter sparked an interest in the teachers and the school, an interest that I had been seeking for so long.
+When I went to the principal the next time, she knew that she couldn’t dismiss me as easily and could no longer ignore the problem.

 In the third grade, the principal finally provided me with an examination of my son’s performance thus far.
 The school called in an educational psychologist, a therapist and a pathologist to evaluate my son.
 They observed him during class, they observed his behaviors, they did educational, intellectual and speech/language evaluations which took a couple of months before they were able to come to a conclusion.
 Although he performed poorly on the reading and writing portion of the exam and his overall score was at the lowest threshold, he was still within the “average” academic range of functioning.
-For this reason, they refused to admit him to IEP, an individualized education program, which made me feel like it had all been for nothing.
+For this reason, they refused to admit him to the “Individualized Education Program” (IEP), which made me feel like it had all been for nothing.

 By the end of the first semester of the fourth grade, my son was still struggling with school and I was still unsatisfied with the school’s participation and effort in helping my child.
 I had to ask for a re-evaluation and when the school re-tested him after a year, I was upset to find out that my son had fallen below the average range.
 By the time the re-evaluation was completed, the analysis and paperwork was done, and the conclusion was made, the end of the school year was upon us.
 Sadly, another unproductive and unsuccessful year had passed us by.

-When my son began middle school, his new IEP teacher at the new school was surprised to see a student like him, who really only struggled with reading and writing, in her class.
+When my son began middle school, his new IEP teacher was surprised to see a student like him who really only struggled with reading and writing in her class.
 She told me that all of her other students required one-on-one attention and that my son was far above all of her other students.
 She felt that it was demoralizing to keep him behind.
 Even with the teacher’s observations, we had to leave him there because we didn’t have any other alternatives.

 Knowing how his IEP teacher felt while trying to find a way to escape from all of this DOE drama kept pushing me to continue my research.
-I became more and more certain that my son had some form or degree of dyslexia, but that he didn’t have any debilitating learning disabilities.
 He was in a unique position where he neither fit in with his grade level nor with students with learning or behavioral disabilities.
 Years of unsolved problems created a big gap that now needed to be addressed before he could move forward in his education.

 I recalled that the same woman who had first mentioned dyslexia to me about three years ago had also mentioned a school called Assets School that supposedly catered to students like my son.
 Being unhappy with our son’s new school due to a multitude of different issues and continuing to be unsatisfied with the DOE’s system regarding special students, my husband and I began considering sending our son to a private school.
-My daughter was already attending a very prestigious private school at the time, but her school was not a good match for our son.
-We recognized this early on and began researching about Assets School instead.
+We began researching Assets School.
 This school seemed like it was going to be a perfect match for our son, and after much deliberation, we decided to apply.

 During the application process, unlike other private schools, Assets School required our son to be evaluated by a private psychologist which we paid about nine hundred dollars out of pocket for.
 According to this particular evaluation, my son met the DSM-IV criteria for a Disorder of Reading, which means he was officially diagnosed with dyslexia.
 We realized that Assets School was going to be an excellent fit for his needs because they were the first school that recognized the problem and were willing and prepared to address it.